Jarvis Disaster Law

 🎤

-Invite Kendall to speak at your conference, bar association event, or organizational training.
+Invite Kendall to a conference, bar association event, or organizational training.
 Custom CLE programs available.

 📰

 Available for expert commentary on disaster law, FEMA policy, California insurance, and disaster recovery.
-Experienced on-camera subject.
+Experienced on-camera.

 Request a Discovery Call

-Before Submitting This Form: Submitting this form does not create an attorney-client relationship.
-Information submitted here will not be treated as confidential or privileged unless and until Kendall Jarvis, J.D. has entered into a written engagement agreement with you and confirmed the absence of conflicts of interest.
-Please do not include sensitive or confidential legal information in your initial inquiry.
+Before Submitting: Submitting this form does not create an attorney-client relationship.
+Information you submit will not be treated as confidential or privileged unless and until Kendall Jarvis, J.D. has entered into a written engagement agreement with you and confirmed the absence of conflicts of interest.
+Please do not include sensitive or confidential matter details in your initial inquiry.

 CA State Bar #318755 · kendall@jarvisdisasterlaw.com